product-science/docs/docs/android/gradle.md

 **Note:** If you use `RepositoriesMode.FAIL_ON_PROJECT_REPOS` of `dependencyResolutionManagement` you may experience a failure when one or more modules define their own repositories in their **build.gradle** files.
 Switching the mode to `RepositoriesMode.PREFER_SETTINGS` may solve this problem.
-Alternatively, you may add the productscience maven repository url to these module **build.gradle** files.
+Alternatively, you may add the productscience maven repository url to these modules **build.gradle** files.

 ## 5. Apply the Product Science Plugin